Cash for Junk Cars: How to Get Cash for Cars From an Auto Junk Yard

 - Missing paperwork: Junk car owners often don’t have the essential paperwork to go with the car, like a license or registration.

 If your car meets any of these criteria, it’s probably a junk vehicle.
-If it meets two of the above, you’ve definitely got a clunker on your hands.
+If it meets two of the above, you’ve definitely got a clunker on your hands and it's time to trade in that junk car for cash.

 Of course, selling a junk car isn’t quite like selling a regular working vehicle.
 You have fewer options for what to do with an old, dysfunctional car, but that doesn’t mean you’re stuck with it forever.